rentle/embed-rentle/readme.txt

 If you also have a brick-and-mortar store, you will need the BUILD plan to create orders for walk-in customers.
 The ADVANCE plan is for high-volume merchants that need many features.

-= Can I also sell products and services with Rentle? =
+= Can I also sell products and services with Twice Commerce? =

 Yes, you can.
 You can make products available for rent or sale and sell services like courses and tours.
 You can even cross-sell products and services by bundling them into packages.

-= Does Rentle offer support? =
+= Does Twice Commerce offer support? =

 Yes.
 You can always contact us through chat or via [email](mailto:support@twicecommerce.com).
 We also have an extensive [knowledge base](https://support.twicecommerce.com) where you can find answers to your questions.

-= Is Rentle secure? =
+= Is Twice Commerce secure? =

-Rentle is certified Level 1 PCI DSS compliant and audited as such annually.
+Twice Commerce is certified Level 1 PCI DSS compliant and audited as such annually.
 Your and your customer's data is secured according to the highest standards.

 = Can I use the same system for walk-in rentals? =

 Yes.
-With Rentle, you can seamlessly incorporate online and offline sales without extra operational hassle.
+With Twice Commerce, you can seamlessly incorporate online and offline sales without extra operational hassle.

 == Screenshots ==